Why do I get a yeast infection before period?

 So it’s common to get a yeast infection before period because those hormonal changes lower your vaginal pH and your immunity providing a friendly environment for Candida to grow.

-However, if you don’t treat your vaginal yeast infection, the symptoms will most certainly come back once your period is over because many Candida cells will survive and will be able to multiply in no time, causing a new Candida bout.
+However, if you don’t treat your vaginal yeast infection, the symptoms will most certainly come back once your period is over.
+It’s because many Candida cells will survive and will be able to multiply in no time, causing a new Candida bout.

-Unfortunately, although period can bring you a temporary relief from symptoms, it will not make a vaginal yeast infection go away.
-But there are many things you can do to avoid getting it in first place.
-Once you do get it, make sure you go to see your doctor to get diagnosed and treated.
-You may also try using some natural remedies for vaginal yeast infection or over-the-counter antifungal medications after consulting your doctor.
+Unfortunately, although your period can bring you temporary relief from symptoms, it will not make a vaginal yeast infection go away.
+But there are many things you can do to avoid getting it in the first place.
+Once you do get it, make sure you go to see your doctor and get diagnosed and treated.

 If you’ve got any questions or comments, please share in the comment section below.